hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

   "dfh:rootAuthority": "https://YourRootDomain.com/.well-known/stack"
 }
 Rule:
 Root defines.
 Mirrors enrich.

-7. End-to-End AI Flow (Example: “Colloidal Silver”) When an AI encounters a topic like “colloidal silver”, it can:
+7. End-to-End AI Flow
+When AI encounters a topic like “colloidal silver”, it:

-Resolve the Root Domain (e.g. colloidalsilversitemap.com)
+Resolves the Root Domain

-Fetch the SFH / DFH descriptor at /.well-known/stack
+Fetches the SFH / DFH descriptor

-Load /canonical, /type, /entity, /url, /sitemap
+Loads /canonical, /type, /entity, /url, /sitemap

-Optionally load mirrors
+Loads optional mirrors

-Build a grounded, non-ambiguous concept graph before generating output
+Builds a grounded, non-ambiguous concept graph

 Result:

-No blind guessing
+No guessing

+No ambiguity

 No mixed meanings

-Less hallucination

-A consistent, inspectable starting point for meaning
+No hallucinations

 8. SEO Advantages
 SFH / DFH provides:

-Topic-level authority instead of just page-level
+topic-level authority

-A deterministic crawl surface for AI and search engines
+deterministic crawl surface

-Zero ambiguity for homonyms (e.g. “Apple,” “Mercury,” “Jaguar”)
+zero ambiguity for homonyms

-Stronger E-E-A-T signals
+stronger E-E-A-T

-Faster and more stable indexing
+faster indexing

-AI-level canonicalization (not just HTML tags)
+AI-level canonicalization

-This doesn’t replace SEO.
-It operates above traditional SEO as a semantic root layer.
+This operates above traditional SEO.

 9. What SFH / DFH Is NOT
 It is not: